CrunchyData/crunchy-containers/hugo/content/container-specifications/crunchy-postgres-gis.md

 **PGBACKREST**|false| Set this value to `true` in order to enable and initialize pgBackRest in the container **BACKREST_SKIP_CREATE_STANZA**|false| Set this value to `true` in order to skip the configuration check and the automatic creation of a stanza while initializing pgBackRest in the container
 **PG_CTL_OPTS**|None| Set this value to supply custom `pg_ctl` options (ex: `-c shared_preload_libraries=pgaudit`) during the initialization phase the container start.
+**PG_CTL_START_TIMEOUT**|None| Set this value to determine how long pg_ctl will wait for start to complete.
+This is not set by default, but will use the default value set in PostgreSQL (60 seconds).
+**PG_CTL_STOP_TIMEOUT**|None| Set this value to determine how long pg_ctl will wait for shutdown to complete after the container is terminated.
+This is not set by default, but will use the default value set in PostgreSQL (60 seconds).
+It is recommended that in a Kubernetes environment that you set the `terminationGracePeriodSeconds` parameter to be two (2) seconds higher than this value.
+**PG_CTL_PROMOTE_TIMEOUT**|None| Set this value to determine how long pg_ctl will wait for a promotion to complete.
+This is not set by default, but will use the default value set in PostgreSQL (60 seconds).

 ## Volumes